What the Medicines and Healthcare Products Regulatory Agency Does?

 Which legislation will apply to Great Britain?

-Even after the transition period, these directives which are given effect in UK law through the Medical Devices Regulations 2002 (UK MDR 2002) will continue to apply.
-While the MDR and IVDR will fully apply to EU Member States from 26 May 2021 and 26 May 2022 respectively, these regulations will not take effect until after the transition period with the EU has ended.
-Hence, these regulations will not be EU law, automatically retained by the EU Withdrawal Agreement Act and will therefore not automatically apply in Great Britain.
+Even after the transition period, these directives effective in UK law through the UK MDR 2002 will continue to apply.
+While the MDR will fully apply to the EU Member States from May 26, 2021, and IVDR from May 26, 2022, these regulations will not take effect until after the transition period with the EU has ended.
+Hence, these regulations will not be EU law.
+These regulations will automatically hold on to by the EU Withdrawal Agreement Act.
+Therefore these will not automatically apply in Great Britain.

-What are the key requirements to market a device in Great Britain?
+What are the essential requirements to market a device in Great Britain?

-- Manufacturers looking to launch a device in the Great Britain market will have a new route to market and product marking from 1 January 2021.
-Manufacturers can refer to the guidance on UKCA mark and Conformity Assessment Bodies for information on how to comply with relevant product marking and conformity assessment requirements for medical devices, including IVDs must be achieved.
+Manufacturers looking to launch a device in the Great Britain market will have a new route to market and product marking from January 1, 2021.
+Manufacturers can refer to the guidance on the UKCA mark and must achieve Conformity Assessment Bodies for information on complying with the relevant product marking and conformity assessment requirements for medical devices, including IVDs, must be completed.

-- Class IIIs and Class IIb implantables, and all active implantable medical devices – 4 months
+- Class IIIs, Class IIb implantables, and all active implantable devices – 4 months.

 - Other Class IIb and all Class IIa devices – 8 months

-- In case of a Northern Ireland-based manufacturer whose device is registered with the MHRA for the purposes of Northern Ireland, it can then freely flow between Northern Ireland and Great Britain.
-The device will not need any further registration in Great Britain.
+In the case of a Northern Ireland-based manufacturer whose device is registered with the MHRA for Northern Ireland, it can freely flow between Northern Ireland and Great Britain.
+The device will not need any additional registration in Great Britain.

-- Until 30 June 2023, the CE mark will continue to be used & recognized.
-Also, the certificates issued by European Economic Area (EEA)-based Notified Bodies will continue to be valid for the Great Britain market until that date.
+Until June 30, 2023, the CE mark will continue to be used & recognized.
+Also, the certificates issued by European Economic Area (EEA)-based Notified Bodies will remain valid for the Great Britain market until that date.

-- However, the guidance document does not clearly state if the name and place of business for the importer and UK Responsible Person must be added to the label.
-Annex I of the European Directives or Regulations, where such labelling requirements are linked to the EU market indicates a likelihood that the UKCA requirements might include UK addresses with the user information.
+After July 1, 2013, The Great Britain market will accept devices labeled with CE and UKCA marks.
+However, the guidance document does not clearly state if the name and place of business for the importer and UK Responsible Person are added to the label.
+Annex I of the European Directives or Regulations, where each labeling requirement will be linked to the EU market.
+It indicates that the UKCA requirements might likely include UK addresses with user information.

 Post-market surveillance and vigilance

-Once a medical device has been placed on the UK market, the manufacturer is required to submit vigilance reports to the MHRA upon the occurrence of incidents involving their device and must also continue to take appropriate safety action(s), wherever required.
-For as long as the device is in use, the manufacturers will need to ensure that their device meets appropriate standards of safety and performance.
+Once a medical device has been placed on the UK market, your role does not end there as a manufacturer.
+You should submit vigilance reports to the UK MHRA on incidents involving your device.
+And you should continue to take appropriate safety actions wherever/whenever necessary.
+For as long as the device is in use, you must ensure that it meets proper safety and performance standards.

 Role of the UK Responsible Person

-Post Brexit, the UK regulatory system envisions self-certification for Class I self-certified medical devices or general IVDs such that the UKCA mark can be self-affixed once compliant with the new legislation.
-However, for higher-risk medical devices and IVDs, approval from a UK Approved Body and a UKCA certificate to affix the UKCA mark is mandated.
-It is expected that existing UK Notified Bodies with designations under the MDD, IVDD or AIMDD will automatically become UK Approved Bodies through a “roll-over” of their designations.
-However, UKCA certificates cannot be issued by EU-based Notified Bodies.
+The higher-risk medical devices and IVDs, need approval from the UK Approved Body, and a UKCA certificate to affix the UKCA mark is mandatory.
+Already existing UK Notified Bodies with designations under the MDD, IVDD, or AIMDD will automatically become UK-approved Bodies through a “roll-over” of their designations.
+However, EUU-based notified bodies will not issue UKCA certificates.

-Regarding the EU market, since UK-based Notified Bodies will no longer be able to issue CE Mark certificates, most manufacturers will have to move their certificates to EU-27 based Notified Bodies at the earliest possible.
-A no-deal Brexit would isolate the UK, such that UK-based manufacturers must have an Authorized Representative and importer, both located in the EU-27, resulting in both a costly and time-consuming process.
+Regarding the EU market, UK-based Notified Bodies will no longer issue CE Mark certificates.
+Most manufacturers will have to move their certificates to EU-27-based Notified Bodies at the earliest possible.
+A no-deal Brexit would isolate the UK.
+UK-based manufacturers must have an Authorized Representative and importer located in the EU-27, resulting in both a costly and time-consuming process.